ADMINISTRATION:

 after the war, until 1947, when he won his first World Championship.

-In 1948 he went on to win 2 silver medals at the Olympic Games.
+he went on to win 2 silver medals at the Olympic Games.
+Before

-He died in hospital in Macclesfield in June 1992, after collapsing
+in hospital in Macclesfield in June 1992, after collapsing while

-memorial statue now stands in the Manchester Velodrome (the
+statue now stands in the Manchester Velodrome (the National Cycling

-National Cycling Centre) in honour of his great achievements
+Centre) in honour of his great achievements in cycling.

 |